 A computerised tomography (CT) scan is a non-invasive medical test that can help look for signs of inflammation, disease or cancer, and monitor many other health conditions.
 It uses specialised X-ray equipment and a computer to create images of the inside of your body.

 A CT scan is a fast and highly effective tool to provide detailed, cross-sectional views of areas of the body that may be hard to reach.
-Bones, internal organs, soft tissue and the brain can all be viewed in detail on a CT scan to help diagnose inflammation, disease and cancer, and to monitor many other health conditions.
+Bones, internal organs, soft tissue and the brain can all be viewed in detail on a CT scan to help diagnose inflammation, hip pain, abdominal pain, crepitus, disease and cancer, and to monitor many other health conditions.

 Whereas a standard X-ray only sends out one beam to capture an image, during a CT scan several beams of X-ray are sent out at different angles.
 This creates a much more detailed picture in two or three dimensions.

 Your doctor may recommend you have a CT scan to examine your chest and abdomen.
+Your doctor may also suggest a CT scan to check for cancers, such as breast cancer or bladder cancer.
 A CT scan can provide clear images of different types of tissue, such as the liver, intestine and kidneys, so can help to identify a range of conditions including pneumonia and kidney tears.

 CT scans are used to identify abnormal tissue in areas such as the pancreas, liver and blood vessels, which can help to diagnose different types of cancer and to check for bleeding, blood clots and suspected tumours in the brain.
 They are also able to take pictures of bones and the surrounding muscles and blood vessels, which is useful when looking at the condition of blood vessels and bone disease such as osteoporosis.